YerkoAs/E-comerce-frnt-nd/README.md

 * ***Efficient Cart Management:*** Users can effectively control their purchases, enhancing their satisfaction and trust in the platform.

 ## **Conclusion**
-Our e-commerce project is designed to offer a superior online shopping experience, focusing on ease of use, personalization, and efficiency.
+This e-commerce project is designed to offer a superior online shopping experience, focusing on ease of use, personalization, and efficiency.
 We are committed to providing a reliable and modern platform that meets the needs of our users and fosters long-term loyalty.